 its nominal steam capacity, it will gives a operation failure due and alarm

-this, is to install and connect a separate buffer tank next to the steam
+capacity.
+Another solution often used is to install and connect a separate buffer tank next to the steam

-advantages using a steam generator compared to conventional steam boilers
+Advantages using a steam generator compared to conventional steam boilers

-are made with coils
+The steam generator boilers are made with coils made

 of seamless tubes, where the feed water is preheated and evaporated